+Soda ash is available in three different grades namely dense soda ash, light soda ash, and washing soda.
 Soda ash light is also called anhydrous sodium carbonate and its formula is Na2CO3.
-It is a white, odorless granular powder that is soluble in water and forms a strong alkaline aqueous solution.
+It is a white, odorless granular powder that is soluble in water and forms a strongly alkaline aqueous solution.
 It is also hygroscopic and absorbs moisture from the atmosphere, causing it to clump together.
 It exists mainly in its monohydrate form, but in the decahydrate and heptahydrate forms.

 Soda lights are used as water softeners in washing machines.
 It competes with the magnesium and calcium ions in hard water, preventing them from combining with the detergent used.
 In addition, it helps to remove grease and wine stains.
 It is also used as a filter and pH regulator when controlling the pH is critical in the manufacturing process.

 Soda ash light is used for dyeing and added to ensure proper adhesion of the dyes to the cellulosic fibers.
-This can be done before dyeing, after dyeing or before mixing with the dye.
-It also helps bleaching and is used for the de-acidification of spun rayon, tencel or hemp.
+This can be done before dyeing, after dyeing, or before mixing with the dye.
+It also helps to bleach and is used for the de-acidification of spun rayon, tencel, or hemp.
 In addition, it is used to increase the pH of the reaction because the dyeing process requires an ideal pH value.

 Soda ash light is used as a pH adjuster in the pulping process because of the need for precise and constant pH control to increase efficiency.
 It also helps neutralize the waste stream and dispose of waste paper.
 In addition, it softens the wood chips and controls the pH conditions during pulp cooking.